FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/02 Discover/discover.md

 !!! quote ""

-    Greater even than the greatest discovery is to keep open the way to future discovery. – *John Jacob Abel​*
+    Greater even than the greatest discovery is to keep open the way to future discovery. – *John Jacob Abel*

-​
 ## Get inspired

 Reusable materials can be found anywhere.
 These are just some examples: